 CleverType and other advanced AI keyboards allow you to create multiple assistants, each with its own personality and function.
 For example:

 "I created a custom assistant just for responding to client emails," says marketing consultant Jamie Lee.
-"It saves me about 5 hours every week by drafting responses that sound exactly like me but without the time I'd normally spend overthinking every word."
+"It saves me about 7 hours every week by drafting responses that sound exactly like me but without the time I'd normally spend overthinking every word.
+The 2026 models are so good at capturing my voice that clients can't tell which emails I wrote from scratch versus which ones my AI helped with."

 The technology behind these assistants combines natural language processing with machine learning to analyze patterns in your writing and the context of your conversations.
 As you use the assistant, it gets better at predicting not just what words you'll use, but entire phrases and response styles that match your voice.